On-site assessment at Wembley Stadium for the NVQ Level 2 Spectator Safety with Hurak

 On approval, you are awarded the NVQ Level 2 Spectator Safety certificate.
 The assessor will notify you as soon as it is issued.

-Typical timing: duration depends on your event availability and evidence scheduling.
-Finishing online theory promptly and booking assessments early will speed things up.
+Typical timing: Duration depends on your event availability and evidence scheduling.
+Completing the classroom-based theory promptly and booking assessments early will speed things up.

 🎯 Worried about passing?